-Nothing in this MOA shall be construed as obligating the United States, the State of Texas or any other public agency, their officers, agents or employees, to expend any funds in excess of appropriations authorized by law.
+Nothing in this MOA shall be construed as obligating the United States, the State of New Mexico or any other public agency, their officers, agents or employees, to expend any funds in excess of appropriations authorized by law, or to expend funds in contravention of the Anti-Deficiency Act, 31 U.S.C. § 1341.
+This MOA does not apply to any site which is the subject of pending litigation at the effective date of this MOA.